Shouree/storm-http-framework/doc/03-Basic_Storm/05-Expressions.md

 Lambda functions automatically capture any variables from the surrounding scope that are used within the lambda expression.
-Captured variables are copied into the lambda function (in fact, they become member variables inside a anonymous object), which means that they behave as if they were passed to a function (eg. values are copies, classes and actors are references).
+Captured variables are copied into the lambda function (in fact, they become member variables inside a anonymous object), which means that they behave as if they were passed to a function (e.g. values are copies, classes and actors are references).
 This is illustrated in the example below, where the lambda function will remember the value of the variable `outside` even when it goes out of scope: